marat-gainullin/rock-paper-scissors/README.md

 Cd into a folder of the project and type `mvn package` on the command line.

 ## Run
-Type on the command line `java -jar rps-console-1.0` and follow game's prompt to play.
+Cd into a folder of the project and type on the command line `java -jar target/rps-console-1.0.jar` and follow game's prompt to play.